From Gillibrand to Beto, one-time moderates shift left in preparation for 2020

 Gabbard spoke at the Democratic National Convention in 2012, and her initial congressional bid was endorsed by then-President Barack Obama.
 She also served as one of four vice chairs on the Democratic National Committee (DNC) -- but has since become a self-described enemy of the party's establishment.

 In 2011, Gabbard wrote a lengthy explainer on her campaign website that delved into her changes of heart on a variety of issues.
-Gabbard announced in the blog post that was now "committed to preserving a woman's right to choose," even though "at one time, I was anti-choice."
+Gabbard announced in the blog post that she was now "committed to preserving a woman's right to choose," even though "at one time, I was anti-choice."

 "I also once supported a state constitutional amendment defining marriage as between a man and a woman," she added.